dooo12332/AlphaTraj/tutorial/AlphaTrajTutorial_ENG.md

 #### `mode`:

+Located under the \[GENERAL\] tab.
 This parameter controls the program's execution mode.
 In the single mode, a single protein is processed.
 In the multi mode, multiple proteins are processed simultaneously, and protein pocket IDs are unified.
 This mode is mainly used for pocket comparison.

 #### `pock_pairs`:

+Located under the \[GENERAL\] tab.
 This parameter is used to specify the output file for sub-pocket matching results

 #### `align_mask`:

+Located under every \[MODE#\] tab.
 This parameter is only required and must be specified in multi mode.
 It specifies the residue sequence for overlaying multiple models.
 Its format is the same as rec_mask. **Each model must be specified.**

 #### Example confi.ini file: